K-Core Decomposition

 Define schema

-CREATE NODE TABLE Node(id STRING PRIMARY KEY);CREATE REL TABLE Edge(FROM Node to Node);
+CREATE NODE TABLE Person(name STRING PRIMARY KEY);CREATE REL TABLE KNOWS(FROM Person to Person);

 Insert nodes and edges